CPE Requirements - FAQs

 The fulfilment of CPE hours in the various categories applies only to CA (Singapore) who are public accountants, for compliance with the requirements set by ACRA for renewal or registration as public accountants.

-For members who are not registered/registering as public accountants, there is no requirement on the types of CPE activities that are mandatory, except for the minimum 2 ‘verifiable’ hours of ethics for each CPE year.
+For members who are not registered/registering as public accountants, there is no requirement on the types of CPE activities that are mandatory, except for the minimum 2 ‘verifiable’ hours of ethics for each CPE year or 6 'verifiable' hours of ethics over a rolling three-year period.
 As such, if you are updating your CPE records in the ISCA eServices portal, you can select “Not applicable” for your CPE activities.